When to Schedule Your Newborn Photos: A Practical Guide for Real Life

 How Scheduling Works

 I book newborn sessions using your due date.
-Once your baby arrives, I ask parents to contact me as soon as they reasonably can, and we’ll finalize the actual session date together.
+Once your baby arrives, contact me as soon as you reasonably can, and we’ll choose the actual session date together based on your baby’s arrival, your recovery, and the session type you booked.

 If You’re Booking Close to Your Due Date (Or After Baby Is Already Here)